marckassay/EndOfLine/README.md

 ## Caveat

-* At first, use the -WhatIf switch parameter to see what files will be modified.
+* Please use the `WhatIf` switch parameter to perform a 'dry-run' on what files will be modified.
 * Files are expected to be encoded in UTF-8.
 If encoded in anything else it will not be modified.
-* There is a limitation of exclusion of items.
-This module recurses a function that uses `Get-ChildItems` with its `Exclude` parameter.
-Excluded items that get passed to `Exclude` must have the value the name (eg: log.txt, *.txt) only.
-As-is the code will not recongize exlcuded items by sub path.

 ## Instructions